aseo67/Top_Songs_Analysis/README.md

     - It can run large datasets quite efficiently, which is helpful if we want to expand this dataset even more (such as beyond just 2021).
   - _Limitations_:
     - It's tougher to incorporate non-tabular data into random forest models without heavy modification/cleaning.
 If there is a wider variety of inputs to be tested to predict the outcome, it would be tough to use this model type.
-    - A deep learning model may be better at identifying variability in the dataset, given a random forest model uses a collection of weaker learners combined, with each trained on a subset of data, whereas a deep learning model can eavluate all input data within a single neuron or with multiple neurons/layers as needed.
+    - A deep learning model may be better at identifying variability in the dataset, given a random forest model uses a collection of weaker learners combined, with each trained on a subset of data, whereas a deep learning model can evaluate all input data within a single neuron or with multiple neurons/layers as needed.
 5. **Changes/Updates to Model Choice**
   - The random forest model has been kept, as it seems like the best fit so far out of the model explorations conducted.
 It allows the robustness of an ensemble learning method, but doesn't overfit as a deep learning model may.
   - A deep learning was indeed tested to confirm whether overfitting is a risk, or if accuracy can be improved.
 Based on the tested run (see screenshot below), the deep learning model did show improved accuracy, but reached this level after only a few epochs, suggesting that it overfitted quickly.